Diary of a Network Geek

 Goals Not Resoultions

-Filed under: Advice from your Uncle Jim,Bavarian Death Cake of Love,Life Goals,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 11:20 pm for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Bavarian Death Cake of Love,Life Goals,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Pig which is late at night or 11:20 pm for you boring, normal people.

 I’m not much for making impossible to keep, blue-sky new year’s resolutions.